bulirma/albis/README.md

 ### Target

 The script(s) has (have) been tested for Artix ISO for x86\_64 from 2022-07-13.
-There are several features or configuration posibilities, which are available, but might not or does not work.
+There are several features or configuration posibilities, which are available, but might not or does not work properly (or at all).
 Those are listed below.

-- dotfiles installation
 - launch script (working, but cause bugs with gum util i.e. filling input field with commands)
 - efi boot (not tested)
+- reading configuration using gum (not complete)

 ## Testing